codeclusiveio/flutter-packages/README.md

 ## [codeclusive-lints](../codeclusive-image-picker/codeclusive_lints)
 ### Features
 **codeclusive-lints** provides a list of rules for Dart and Flutter.
 Includes flutter-lints and custom set of rules created from dart linter rules.
-This is a strict lint package that ensures the proper analysis of cour code.
+This is a strict lint package that ensures the proper analysis of our code.

 [Requirements](https://github.com/codeclusiveio/flutter-packages/tree/codeclusive-image-picker/codeclusive_lints#requirements)